featurehub-io/featurehub/sdks/client-go/README.md

 * `DeleteNotifier(key string) error`: Deletes any configured notifier for the given key (or returns an error if no notifier was found)

+### Configuring a Readiness Listener
+The client SDK allows the user to define a callback function which will be triggered once, when the client first receives some data from the server.
+* `ReadinessListener(callback func())`: Sets the readiness listener to a specific user-provided function

 Todo
 ----
 - [X] Config